FBI: Passenger appeared intoxicated, needed help onto plane

 “If he was a danger, we would not have ever let him go,” he said.

-Because he had walked into the restricted area at the airport and appeared to be under the influence of drugs or alcohol, crew members helped him to the plane using a wheelchair, the complaint said.
+Because he had walked into the restricted area at the airport and he was determined to be under the influence of drugs or alcohol, crew members helped him to the plane using a wheelchair, the complaint said.

 An American Airlines spokesman said, however, that it was Uskanli who requested the wheelchair at the ticket counter, then went through security and on to the gate for the flight.

-At the door of the plane, flight attendants helped Uskanli.
+He was the first to board the airplane, a flight attendant told the FBI.
+At the door of the plane, flight attendants helped Uskanli, the complaint said.
 He sat down in first class though his ticket wasn’t in that cabin.
 After several requests, he moved to his assigned seat toward the back of the plane.

 Passengers told the FBI that Uskanli acted strangely on the flight, including talking about being a famous actor and pounding on walls after someone walked into a restroom he had left unlocked.